ian-howell/speaking/2025-03-22-slu-hackathon/growth-mindset/speech.md

-Before I get started with the talk, I would just like to extend a thank you to everyone here who is involved with HackSLU; the organizers, the mentors, the judges, the speakers, and of course, those of you who are participating.
+Before I get started with the talk, I would just like to extend a thank you to everyone here who is involved with HackSLU; the organizers, the mentors, the judges, the speakers, and of course, the competitors, without you guys this event wouldn't be happening, and I *really* enjoy seeing these sorts of events happening in St. Louis.

 ## A Growth Mindset